Emotion (Carly Rae Jepsen album): Recording

-Jepsen spent a month in Sweden recording for the album, per her label's suggestion.
-These sessions materialized in its lead single "I Really Like You", written with Peter Svensson of the Cardigans, "Your Type" with Rami Yacoub and Carl Falk, and the Mattman & Robin-produced "Run Away with Me" which developed over two separate trips to the country.
+Per her label's suggestion, Jepsen spent a month in Sweden recording for the album.
+These sessions materialised in its lead single, "I Really Like You", written with Peter Svensson of the Cardigans; "Your Type" with Rami Yacoub and Carl Falk; and the Mattman & Robin-produced "Run Away with Me" which developed over two separate trips to the country.
 The duo flew to Los Angeles for one last session with Jepsen, finishing "Gimmie Love" in a day.

 Prior to starting full-fledged work on Emotion, Jepsen had sketched several of its demos on her tour bus as she supported Kiss back in 2013.
-Of these, "Boy Problems" would eventually finalize its form with Sia and Greg Kurstin.
-Sia wrote the bridge to "Boy Problems", and contributed the outside cut "Making the Most of the Night", which Sia originally developed with the members of Haim.
-"I Didn't Just Come Here to Dance" existed as early as 2011 according to matching lyrics on a tweet authored by Jepsen.
-It would eventually be presented to Max Martin after the pair finished work on "Tonight I'm Getting Over You" in 2012; intending to cease their session at midnight, the song compelled Martin to stay for two extra hours.
-It was confirmed that she had worked with Josh Ramsay, Ryan Stewart, Benny Blanco and Stargate, though none of these producers appeared on the finalized project.
+Of these, "Boy Problems" would later be completed with Sia and Greg Kurstin.
+Sia wrote the bridge to "Boy Problems" and contributed the externally written song "Making the Most of the Night", which she originally developed with the members of Haim.
+"I Didn't Just Come Here to Dance" existed as early as 2011, based on lyrics Jepsen posted on Twitter that year.
+It was later presented to Swedish producer Max Martin after the pair finished work on "Tonight I'm Getting Over You" in 2012; intending to cease their session at midnight, the song compelled Martin to stay for two extra hours.
+Jepsen had also worked with various producers like Josh Ramsay, Ryan Stewart, Benny Blanco and Stargate, though none of these producers appeared on the finalised project.
 A total of 250 songs were composed over the course of the album's development.
-Speaking to the Herald, Jepsen stated that she worked on Emotion past deadline and finished right before its Japan release date on June 24, 2015.
+Speaking to The Herald, Jepsen stated that she worked on Emotion past deadline and completed the album shortly before its Japanese release on June 24, 2015.